frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 ### 3.1 Address and Contact

 * **Select Supplier Address**: The Supplier's billing address.
-* **Select Shipping Address**: The Supplier's shipping warehouse from which they'll be sending the items.
+* **Select Shipping Address**: The Supplier's shipping address from which they'll be sending the items.
 * Address, Shipping Address, Contact, Contact Email will be fetched if saved in the Supplier master.

 For India: